mainmatter/ember-simple-auth/README.md

 #### Cross Origin Authorization

-By default Ember.SimpleAuth does not include the `Authorization` header for cross origin requests so the authentication token does not get exposed to 3rd parties.
+Ember.SimpleAuth ensures that the authorization token does not get exposed to 3rd parties by exluding it from all requests that go to a different origin than the Ember.js application's.
 If you need to include it for cross origin requests as well (for example if your REST API runs on a different domain than the one you serve the Ember.js application from) you need to explicitly specify these origins during
 setup: